yast/yast.github.io/doc/security-tips.md

 or the user input contains some special characters like `<&%{}>`.
 Then the module probably does not work as expected or can fail.

-Also when executing external tools always use the absolute path to avoid *file not found* error when `$PATH` variable is not set properly or to avoid running possibly malicious replacements when the path contains the `.` directory (which is not recommended).
+Also when executing external tools, always use the absolute path to avoid a *file not found* error when `$PATH` variable is not set properly or to avoid running possibly malicious replacements when the path contains the `.` directory (which is not recommended).